IvanHoops/alx-pre_course/0x01-git/README.md

-my second readme on this alx project
+My second README on the project.